On total transitivity of graphs: Polynomial-time algorithm for trees

 \subsection{Complexity Analysis}

-In the function \textsc{Total\_Transitive\_Number()}, we find the total transitive number or modified-total transitive number of a vertex $x$ based on the rooted total transitive number or rooted modified-total transitive number of its children.
+In the function \textsc{Total\_Transitive\_Number()}, we find the total transitive number or weak total transitive number of a vertex $x$ based on the rooted total transitive number or rooted weak total transitive number of its children.
 We assume the children are sorted according to their $l'$-value, which is defined in Theorem \ref{tree_theorem_total_transitivity}.
-Since the for loop in lines $1-8$ of \textsc{Total\_Transitive\_Number()} runs for every child of $x$, this function takes $O(deg(x))$ time.
+It is easy to see that the function \textsc{Total\_Transitive\_Number()} takes $O(deg(x))$ time for a vertex $x$.

 In the main algorithm \textsc{Total\_Transitivity(T)}, the vertex order mentioned in line $4$ can be found in linear time.
-Then, in a bottom-up approach, we calculate the rooted total transitive numbers or rooted modified-total transitive numbers of every vertex.
+Then, in a bottom-up approach, we calculate the rooted total transitive numbers or rooted weak total transitive numbers of every vertex.
 For that, we are spending $O(deg(c_i))$ for every $c_i\in \sigma_u$.
 Note that we must pass the children of $c_i$ in a sorted order to \textsc{Total\_Transitive\_Number()}.
-But as discussed in \cite{hedetniemi1982linear} (an algorithm for finding the Grundy number of a tree), we do not need to sort all the children based on their rooted total transitive numbers or rooted modified-total transitive number; sorting the children whose rooted total transitive number or rooted modified-total transitive number is less than $deg(c_i)$ is sufficient.
+But as discussed in \cite{hedetniemi1982linear} (an algorithm for finding the Grundy number of a tree), we do not need to sort all the children based on their rooted total transitive numbers or rooted weak total transitive number; sorting the children whose rooted total transitive number or rooted weak total transitive number is less than $deg(c_i)$ is sufficient.
 We can argue that this can be done in $O(deg(c_i))$, as shown in \cite{hedetniemi1982linear}.
 Hence, the loop in lines $4-11$ takes linear time.
 To calculate the total transitive number for all vertices, we need $O(n^2)$ times.
 Therefore, we have the following theorem:

 \begin{theorem} The \textsc{Maximum Total Transitivity Problem} can be solved in polynomial time for trees. \end{theorem}